dirtsimple/php-server/README.md

 * `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=true`
 * Configuration files don't grow on each container restart
 * nginx and composer are run as the nginx/`PUID` user, not root (and there's a handy `as-nginx` script for running other things that way)
+* You can explicitly control what directories can be read or written to by the webserver and PHP using the `NGINX_READABLE` and `NGINX_WRITABLE` lists
 * You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` wherever you like)

 ### Adding Your Code